Haseeb-oss-eng/Inland_Water_Extent/README.md

 two functions:
   1. **geometry_geoJson(file_path):** Converts a GeoJSON file to an Earth Engine (ee) object.

-  2.**inland_water_extent(startDate, endDate, roi, filename):** Extracts the surface water extent timeseries for the specified region and time period, and saves the results as a CSV file and a plot as a JPG file.
+  2. **inland_water_extent(startDate, endDate, roi, filename):** Extracts the surface water extent timeseries for the specified region and time period, and saves the results as a CSV file and a plot as a JPG file.

 ## Explanation
 **1. geometry_geoJson(file_path)**: